Auburn Wins Baseball’s Iron Bowl 8-3

 In addition Creede Simpson is the SEC leader in hits with 25, Jay Gonzalez leads the league in triples with three and stolen bases (13), Ryan Tella is the league leader in walks with 15 and Jay Gonzalez is tied for second with13.

-And the best stat of all for this writer is the Tigers have now won their fourth consecutive Baseball Iron Bowl – The Max -Capital City Classic.
+And the best stat of all for this r is the Tigers have now won their fourth consecutive Baseball Iron Bowl – The Max -Capital City Classic.

 However, the victory over the Tide carries more significance than just defeating Auburn’s No.1 rival.
 With the Tigers a little over a week away from playing Ole Miss, the win showed they are ready to get into the tough SEC schedule.
 And when they do …